Get the Flash Stretch Assessment. Maximize Tiering to Offset Price Hikes. Learn How

 Unstructured Data Governance

-Unstructured data governance is a growing practice in enterprise IT as data volumes have exploded and organizations need to manage data assets to reduce risks and costs and ensure data is discoverable for new uses.
-Unstructured data includes text documents, emails, images, videos, social media posts, audio files, sensor data and other data types that do not fit neatly into traditional structured databases.
-Unlike structured data that can be organized into tables and fields, unstructured data lacks a predefined format, making it challenging to manage, search, and mine for new insights.
+Unstructured data governance is a growing practice in enterprise IT as data volumes have exploded and organizations must manage data assets to reduce risks and costs while ensuring data is discoverable for new uses.
+Unstructured data includes text documents, emails, images, videos, social media posts, audio files, sensor data, and other data types that do not fit neatly into traditional structured databases.
+Unlike structured data organized into tables and fields, unstructured data lacks a predefined format, making it challenging to manage, search, and mine for new insights.

-• Data Discovery and Inventory: Organizations need to identify and catalog unstructured data to manage it properly.
-This involves locating data stored across various repositories, including file shares, cloud storage, email systems, and more.
+Organizations must identify and catalog unstructured data to manage it properly.
+Data discovery and inventory involve locating data stored across various repositories, including file shares, cloud storage, email systems and more.
 A thorough inventory delivers holistic visibility into data assets to inform decision-making.

-• Data Classification and Tagging: IT managers need the ability to tag and segment unstructured data based on its sensitivity, importance, and relevance to the organization.
-This includes tagging data with metadata that indicates details such as owners, purpose or project, security (such as containing PII), compliance requirements and other identifying characteristics of the file contents.
+Data classification and tagging allow IT managers to tag and segment unstructured data based on sensitivity, importance and relevance.
+This includes tagging data with metadata indicating owners, purpose or project, security attributes such as containing PII, compliance requirements, and other identifying characteristics of file contents.
+Metadata is central to making unstructured data searchable and actionable.

-• Access Control and Security: Implementing access controls ensures that only authorized individuals can access and modify sensitive unstructured data.
-This involves defining user roles, permissions, and authentication mechanisms to safeguard the data from unauthorized access or breaches.
+Access control and security ensure that only authorized individuals can access and modify sensitive unstructured data.
+This includes defining user roles, permissions, and authentication mechanisms to safeguard data from unauthorized access or breaches.

-• Data Privacy and Compliance: Data privacy regulations such as GDPR, HIPAA, or CCPA require proper handling and protection of personal and sensitive data.
-Unstructured data governance includes procedures to ensure compliance with these regulations—such as how and where regulated data is stored.
+Data privacy and compliance requirements such as GDPR, HIPAA, or CCPA demand proper handling and protection of personal and sensitive data.
+Unstructured data governance includes procedures to ensure compliance with these regulations, including defining how and where regulated data is stored.
+Establishing clear controls reduces legal risk and strengthens overall data protection.

-• Data Lifecycle Management: This involves managing data from creation to deletion.
-It includes processes for capturing, storing, migrating, archiving, and deleting unstructured data as its needs and value to the organization change.
+Data lifecycle management governs data from creation to deletion.
+It includes capturing, storing, migrating, archiving, and deleting unstructured data as its value and business needs change.
+By aligning lifecycle processes with retention policies, organizations improve cost efficiency and reduce exposure to unnecessary risk.

 Top-5-Tips-for-AI-Blog_Resource_Thumbnail_800x533-002Read more in the blog on data governance tips for generative AI.